Abstract Factory Design Pattern in C#

 Step 5: Client

 The Client class uses AbstractFactory and AbstractProduct interfaces to create a family of related objects.
 In our example, it will be the Main method of the Program class.
 So, modify the Main method of the Program class as follows.
-The following example code is self-explained, so please go through the comment lines for a better understanding.

 using System;